reportportal/docs/src/md/src/InstallationSteps/DeployReportPortalOnUbuntuOS.md

-## Other Types of Installations

-### An installation of the ReportPortal on Ubuntu OS
+## Deploy ReportPortal on Ubuntu OS

 _(provided by @Tset Noitamotua)_